-When thinking of monetisation on social media, Pinterest is not usually the first thing to come to mind.
-This article showcases how Pinterest has been underestimated in the affiliate marketing channel and how advertisers and affiliates can take advantage of it.
+When we think of monetisation on social media, Pinterest does not usually come front of mind.
+In this guide we showcase how this platform has been underestimated in the affiliate marketing channel and how advertisers and affiliates can take advantage of it.

 What is Pinterest?